 When he walked back in, he was smiling.
 He wasn’t planning on living a century and giving up all the things that make you want to live that long.
 “What were you talking about?” he asked innocently.
 He was the kind of man who believed it was best to die in the prime of life at a ripe old age.

 I could have stayed at my other uncle’s house, Juozukas, who was younger by twenty years and lived nearby.
 They had running water and an indoor toilet.
 But I didn’t.
 Not that it wasn’t a pain in the butt.
 Justinas still used an old-school well wheel pulley.
 They had a beat-up red plastic bucket to get water and bring it into the house.
 Whenever I wanted to brush my teeth or wash my face, somebody brought me water in a glass bowl.
 The outhouse was beside the garage.
-They kept a pile of old newspapers and scraps of paper on a ledge inside the side door of the house.
+Everybody called it the little house.
+They kept cut-up scraps of Russian newspapers on a ledge inside the side door of the house.
 The first night I was there Janina gave me a bucket, in case I needed to go in the middle of the night and didn’t want to go outside.

-I said no thanks and made sure to not drink anything too late into the evening.
+I made sure to not drink anything too late into the evening.